 4) Isolated thyroid-associated orbitopathy with elevated TRAb levels.

-Isolated elevation of TRAb levels is not sufficient to diagnose GD (it may occur in relatives of patients with GD who do not develop the disease themselves).
+Isolated elevation of TRAb levels is not sufficient for the diagnosis of GD (it may occur in relatives of patients with GD who do not develop the disease themselves).

-It is important not only to recognize the inflammation of the orbital soft tissues and establish the diagnosis of GO, but mostly to determine whether the severity of symptoms warrants starting treatment (this requires a complete ophthalmologic examination and in many cases also the CT imaging of the orbits).
+It is important not only to recognize inflammation of the orbital soft tissues and establish the diagnosis of GO but to determine whether the severity of symptoms warrants initiating treatment (this requires a complete ophthalmologic examination and in many cases also CT imaging of the orbits).

-A classification of GO with respect to the activity of autoimmune inflammation (according to the European Group on Graves Orbitopathy, 2008):
+A classification of GO with respect to the activity of autoimmune inflammation (according to the 2008 consensus statement of the European Group on Graves’ Orbitopathy [EUGOGO]):

 1) Sight-threatening orbitopathy: Optic neuropathy and/or corneal breakdown.